sameeresque/Atomic-Line-Info/README.md

 # Atomic-Line-Info
-Webscrapes information from Atomic Line List v2.05b21 (Peter van Hoof)
+Returns tuple consisting of central wavelength, oscillator strength, gamma, and atomic weight for an ion of interest.
+The information is obtained from Peter van Hoof's website: https://www.pa.uky.edu/~peter/newpage/